yokoffing/Betterfox/README.md

 * **Location requests** are rejected and **site notifications** are disabled.

 ### Suggestions
-* Enable **sanitize on close** ([clear browsing data on shutdown](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
+1) Enable **sanitize on close** ([clear browsing data on shutdown](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
    * You can **allow exceptions** if you want to stay logged in to some sites in *Settings → Privacy & Security → Cookies and Site Data → Manage Exceptions*.
    * Check *Delete cookies and site data when Firefox is closed*.
-* Use [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/), [AdGuard](https://addons.mozilla.org/en-US/firefox/addon/adguard-adblocker/), or [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/) for ad and tracking protection.
+2) Add [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) or [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/) for ad and tracking protection.
+3) Employ DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5).
+Check out our configuration guide [here](https://github.com/yokoffing/NextDNS-Config).

 ## Recognition
 ### User Comments